Devonport Naval Base

 Devonport Naval Base is the home of the Royal New Zealand Navy, located at Devonport, New Zealand on Auckland's North Shore.
 It is currently the only base of the navy that operates ships, and has been in use as a navy base since 1841.
 The base consists of HMNZS Philomel (the administration centre for the base), the Fleet Support Organisation, and the Fleet Personnel and Training Organisation.

+History

+In the 1840s the first naval station in New Zealand was established at Devonport.
+Devonport was chosen due to the deep water of the harbour.

 Operation

 All operational units of the Royal New Zealand Navy are based at Devonport.
 The Navy's munitions are stored and maintained at Kauri Point Armament Depot in Auckland.
 Senior naval staff are located at the NZDF headquarters in Wellington.
 The operational headquarters, and the effective fleet commander, the Maritime Component Commander are both located at Headquarters Joint Forces New Zealand adjacent to Trentham Military Camp in the Upper Hutt suburb of Trentham.
 Within the Royal New Zealand Navy many land-based facilities and services ensure support for ships and personnel when deployed.